TOP 10 Reasons

 We start out headed up Hwy 121, through Lake Berryessa and along Knoxville-Berryessa Rd into Lower Lake, then heading southward doubling back to St Helena through the hills and valleys, riding through the heart of our local wine country.

 They paved it.
 You know the stuff, smooth and silky, high-five perfection!
 Give us an open road with no traffic in sight, and we'll meet you on the other side.
-A rockin' ride sets up for even more fun as we curve along the banks of the Russian River on over to Hwy 253.
+A rockin' ride sets up for even more fun as we ride Hopland Grade, then curve along the banks of the Russian River on over to Hwy 253.
 Then, history repeats!
 It's another spirited ride to the top of this low pass, then back down the other side into Boonville.
-We'll stay in Point Arena for the night.
-After all that riding, pounding waves of the Pacific finish out Day 1 just outside our hotel balcony.
+We'll stay in Gualala or the night.
+After all that riding, pounding waves of The Pacific finish out Day 1 just outside our hotel balcony.

 Take the boots off!
 Relax at our hotel after the days ride, you can walk out the back of your room right onto the beach for an evening stroll as the sun goes down over the Pacific Ocean.
 Crashing waves & pounding surf fill your ears with ocean sound.
 Forget those noise-maker doohickeys, this is the real deal.